leoleader/tetris/README.md

 - Now go back to tetr.io and play a game
 - Once the game starts the bot should kick in and start playing!

-NOTE: The usage of this bot to cheat in any form of competitive Tetris matches/modes is NOT condoned!
+NOTE: The usage of this bot to cheat in any form of competitive Tetris matches/modes is NOT condoned

-NOTE TO SELF:
-eventually when need update requirements.txt, use pipreqs \path --force